-It’s been a while since Scorces sorceress, Jandek collaborator, and Volcanic Tongue branch manager Heather Leigh has ventured out on vinyl under her own name.
-And it may be a while longer, as Jailhouse Rock is in fact a wax reissue of a long OOP 2006 cassette classic on Michigan crud factory Fag Tapes.
-It was a fave of ours that year (and every year), so it feels extra celebratory to be able to offer up a freshly remastered (by Pete Swanson) LP edition of the album for global re-appreciation.
-Sprawling, long-form descent/ascents into mythic electric disorientation, powered by her trademark recipe of FX-soaked pedal steel and voice.
-Jailhouse feels loosely more aligned with a mid-aughts drone/noise aesthetic than the outsider dirt road Americana of her Devil If You Can Hear Me LP (also on NNF), but the distinction is a slight one.
-Side A swims in swooping sheets of vox and tempestuous wind tunnel dynamics before slowly dying away to wheezing disembodied harmonica.
-The B piece begins in a more overtly beautiful mode, a trinity of crystalline notes picked and stretched until they’re transformed into a rapturous sky of textural distortion.
-Sensual and vertigo-inducing in equal measure.
-Black vinyl LPs in jackets with brand new paint/collage artwork by Heath Moerland (of Sick Llama, Slither, Odd Clouds, etc).
-Edition of 400.
+It’s been a while since Scorces sorceress, Jandek collaborator, and Volcanic Tongue branch manager Heather Leigh ventured out on vinyl under her own name.
+And it may be a while longer, as Jailhouse Rock is in fact a reissue of a 2006 cassette on Michigan crud factory Fag Tapes.
+Sprawling, long-form voyages of electric disorientation powered by pedal steel and voice.
+Jailhouse feels loosely more aligned with a mid-aughts drone/noise aesthetic than the outsider dirt road Americana of Devil If You Can Hear Me but the distinction is slight.
+Side A swims in swooping sheets of vox and tempestuous wind tunnel dynamics before slowly dying to wheezing, disembodied harmonica, while the B begins more overtly beautiful, a trinity of crystalline notes picked and stretched until they dissolve into a rapturous sky of textural distortion.
+Sensual and vertigo-inducing in equal measures.
+Black vinyl LPs in jackets with new artwork by Heath Moerland (Sick Llama, Slither, Odd Clouds, etc).